discreetlogcontracts/dlcspecs/Protocol.md

   - set `total_collateral_satoshis` sufficiently large so that the sum of both parties' total collaterals is at least as large as the largest payout in the `offer_dlc`'s `contract_info`.
   - set `cet_signatures` to valid adaptor signatures, using its `funding_pubkey` for each CET, as defined in the [transaction specification](Transactions.md#contract-execution-transaction) and using signature public keys computed using the `offer_dlc`'s `contract_info` and `oracle_info` as adaptor points.
   - include an adaptor signature in `cet_signatures` for every event specified in the `offer_dlc`'s `contract_info`.
+  - set `refund_signature` to the valid signature, using its `funding_pubkey` for the refund transaction, as defined in the [transaction specification](Transactions.md#refund-transaction).

 The receiver: